haydenbr/rfd/text/rfd1/README.md

 ## Unresolved Questions

 - Should each RFD have its own directory under `text`?
 This might allow for a little more flexibility, especially if the RFD includes images. _Yes.
 This is the current state of the world now._
-- How do we track when one RFD supercedes or partly supercedes another?
+- How do we track when one RFD supersedes or partly supersedes another?
 Should we add metadata field `superceded by: <link(s) to superceding RFD>`?
 - How do we establish consensus?
 - One area that I'm particularly looking for feedback on is the states.
 I'm not completely sold on the states listed here.
-I just copied them from someone else so please chime in if you feel like someting is missing or have strong feelings about what the states should be.
+I just copied them from someone else so please chime in if you feel like something is missing or have strong feelings about what the states should be.

 ## Future Possibilities

 In the future, we could add some simple automation around RFDs.
 For example, we could have github actions handle things like validate states or change state based on some event.
-One could also imagine git hooks being useful for enforcing commit message format, directory strucuture, etc.
+One could also imagine git hooks being useful for enforcing commit message format, directory structure, etc.

 Some might want to consume RFDs in a different format so we could publish the markdown files as html, pdf, or whatever else is needed.